 The eight River Basin Plans, once completed, will form the foundation of the new State Water Plan.
 The new State Water Plan, prepared by SCDNR, will be a compilation of key information from the River Basin Plans and will summarize and prioritize water policy, regulatory, and legislative recommendations.

 Now that the PPAC has completed work on the Planning Framework document, the next phase of this process involves setting up stakeholder-led councils (River Basin Councils) that will create River Basin Plans for each of South Carolina’s eight planning basins.
-The Edisto River Basin has been selected as the first basin to implement the Planning Framework and planning activities in the basin have been ongoing since 2020.
+The Edisto River Basin was selected as the first basin to implement the Planning Framework and planning activities in the basin have been ongoing since 2020.
 River basin planning activities were initiated in the Broad and Pee Dee basins in 2022, and the Saluda basin has been selected as the next basin to implement the Planning Framework.
 Other basins will follow as funding becomes available.
-The meetings in Blackville and St. George will showcase the new State Water Planning Framework and engage stakeholders in each planning basin, and be used to solicit River Basin Council membership applications.
+The public meetings held in various basins across the State will showcase the new State Water Planning Framework, engage stakeholders in each planning basin, and be used to solicit River Basin Council membership applications.

-The public meetings scheduled for the Edisto basin will be the first opportunity for members of the public to come and learn what the Planning Framework document contains and to ask questions of SCDNR and the PPAC members.
-The meetings also will provide opportunities to identify members of the community interested in serving on the Edisto River Basin Council, a working group of stakeholders with water interests in the basin.
+The public meetings scheduled for each basin will be the first opportunity for members of the public to come and learn what the Planning Framework document contains and to ask questions of SCDNR and the PPAC members.
+The meetings also will provide opportunities to identify members of the community interested in serving on their local River Basin Council, a working group of stakeholders with water interests in the basin.
 In addition, River Basin Council meetings will be open to the public and include a public comment period.
 The public also will have the opportunity to review and submit comments on draft River Basin Plans once developed.